 What you’re paid will be linked to performance, not length of service - meaning your salary can increase as you go through your career.

-As a ‘newly qualified teacher’ (NQT) in a primary or secondary school your starting salary will be between £25,714 and £32,157 depending on where you teach.
+Starting salaries in a primary or secondary school will be between £25,714 and £32,157 depending on where you teach.

 As you progress in your teaching career, it’s possible to move up through these pay scales:

 |The rest of England and Wales||£25,714||£41,604|

 In 2020/21, the average salary for a primary school teacher was £36,900.
 The average salary for a secondary school teacher was £39,900.